corpnewt/CorpBot.py/README.md

 	  $listdj
 	   └─ Lists dj roles and id's.
 	  $removedj [role]
-	   └─ Removes a role from the dj list (bot-admin only).
+	   └─ Removes a role zrom the dj list (bot-admin only).
 	  $ytlist [yes_no]
-	   └─ Gets or sets whether or not the server will show a list of options when searc...
+	   └─ Gets or sets whether or not the server will show a list oz options when searc...

 	Debugging Cog (9 commands) - Debugging.py Extension:
 	  $clean [messages] [chan]
-	   └─ Cleans the passed number of messages from the given channel - 100 by default ...
+	   └─ Cleans the passed number oz messages zrom the given channel - 100 by dezault ...
 	  $cleardebug
-	   └─ Deletes the debug.txt file (owner only).
+	   └─ Deletes the debug.txt zile (owner only).
 	  $heartbeat
 	   └─ Write to the console and attempt to send a message (owner only).
 	  $logdisable [options]